Today I’m sharing 10 things prey model raw feeders just don’t do!

-Enjoy and feel free to share what you don’t do in the comment section if you’re a raw feeder as well.
+Enjoy and feel free to share what you don’t do in the comment section if you’re a (prey model) raw feeder as well.

-Questions about raw feeding?
+Questions about prey model raw feeding?
 Feel free to leave them in the comment section as well!

 1. We never complain about raw meal prep

-That’s because we go into super nerd mode when we get ready to put our dogs’ raw meals together – followed by proudly posting pictures of our meals on social media!
+That’s because we go into super nerd mode when we get ready to put our dogs’ raw meals together.
+Sometimes, that’s followed by proudly posting pictures of our meals on social media!

 2. We never pass up a deal on raw meat

-We get super excited about turkeys on sale after the holidays, when our local grocery store has a BOGO (buy one, get one free) deal on bags of raw chicken leg quarters, or when our favorite raw dog food retailer has hearts on sale!
+We get super excited about turkeys on sale after the holidays.
+Also, when our local grocery store has a BOGO (buy one, get one free) deal on bags of raw chicken leg quarters, or when our favorite raw dog food retailer has cuts of meat on sale!